circleupx/circleupx.github.io/content/post/2023/json-api-implementing-filtering/index.md

 3) For any invoice where the billing country is Germany, navigate to the related customer.
 3) Check if the customer's first name is Leonie.

-What I have just described is totally inefficient, as I mention before this is a well-known problem, [Over Fetching And Under Fetching](https://nordicapis.com/what-are-over-fetching-and-under-fetching/) and it often sighted as the main reason to use GraphQL.
+What I have just described is totally inefficient, as I mention before this is a well-known problem, [Over Fetching And Under Fetching](https://nordicapis.com/what-are-over-fetching-and-under-fetching/) and it often refer as the main reason to use GraphQL.

-In other to provide better usability and developer experience I will introduce resource filtering to the Chinook project, the invoice resource collection will now allow a client to specify a filtering criteria.
-This filtering criteria can work against the invoice resource collection as well as any related resources but for this purposes of this demo I will only add filtering support for the related customer resource.
+In order to provide better usability and developer experience I will introduce resource filtering to the Chinook project, the invoice resource collection will now allow a client to specify a filtering criteria.
+This filtering criteria can work against the invoice resource collection as well as any related resources but for the purposes of this demo I will only add filtering support for the related customer resource.

-Adding filtering to an API means that you will need to come up with a filtering language, for the purposes of this blog post I am going to stick to OData, why?
-Simple, it is well known standard that many developers are already familiar with and comes with well defined operators, you can of course come up with your own if desired.
+Adding filtering to an API means that you will need to come up with a filtering language, I am going to stick to OData, why?
+Simple, it is well known standard that many developers are already familiar with and comes with well defined operators, you can of course come up with your own if desired or follow the ones recommended by the JSON:API community

 #### OData Operators